-During September, the team will be working diligently to complete some of the 'end-of-the-summer' projects, specifically the bunker work at hole 18 CW.
-Drainage is being added to the 2 green side bunkers that notoriously hold water after rain events and/or heavy irrigation cycles.
+During September, the team will be working diligently to complete some of the 'end-of-the-summer' projects, specifically the bunker work at hole 16 CW.
+Drainage is being added to these 2 bunkers that notoriously hold water after rain events and/or heavy irrigation cycles.
+In this new world of 'supply-chain challenges' bunker sand is one of those things that made the list...oddly?
+Not having the bunker sand delayed this project by 2-3 weeks.
+I'm confident we will get it done but our goal was to have this project already completed.